 IZA Discussion Papers:

-IZA has also published several Discussion Papers on Covid-19.
-Here is a selection:
+IZA publishes a series of Discussion Papers on Covid-19.
+Here is a selection of the latest:

 Visit IZA's COVID-19 and the Labor Market site for further content on the pandemic.

 See National responses to Covid-19 for a compilation of content looking at the effects of the pandemic on individual countries or cities.